Floating turquoise double circle necklace

 As you can see, I get great satisfaction by immersing myself in the research, design and “renewable” process to create one-of-a-kind jewelry that fits a variety of tastes and individual styles.

-Gold oval hoop earrings with white beads
+Gold oval hoop earrings with vintage chain and pearl drops

 SHIPPING: